 What considerations go into adult services?
+Large Medium Small Tiny All

-Large (n=19) Medium (n=31) Small (n=29) Tiny (n=21) All (n=100)
+(n=19) (n=31) (n=29) (n=21) (n=100)

 of respondents 19 31 29 21 100

 Community Interest 68% 48% 62% 52% 57%

 Resource Constraints 47% 55% 38% 38% 45%

 Other 37% 16% 14% 19% 20%

-Based on this coding, community interest is the most prominent reason libraries offer what they offer, followed closely by resource constraints, and other factors.
+Based on this coding, "community interest" is the most prominent reason why libraries offer what they offer, followed closely by resource constraints, and other factors.
 Although community interest is the top consideration libraries use when deciding what to offer, all library sizes experience resource constraints that also shape adult services.

-In terms of what enables libraries to determine what communities are interested in - that is, what constitutes community interest - not all respondents provided this information.
-The responses of those that did are reproduced as written here.
+In terms of what enables libraries to determine what communities are interested in - that is, what constitutes 'community interest -- not all respondents provided this information, but some who did wrote that:

-- Demographics "We target communities that are generally underserved, focusing on affordable housing organizations, independent/assisted living, and memory care facilities, as well as general stops in the community.
+- Demographics "We target communities that are generally underserved, focusing on affordable housing organizations, independent/assisted living and memory care facilities, as well as general stops in the community.
 I am excited for the new year, as we are partnering with Alternative Sentencing to support adults in their program with circulation services and potentially computer classes in the future."
 Medium library / "We also pay attention to our demographics.
 We have both large senior and young family populations in our area, and so we've created programs that cater to both groups" Medium library - Suggestions "Comments from patrons" Small library / "If a patron asks about a service, I work to see how/if we can implement it at our library."
-Tiny library / "We respond quickly and intently from patron requests" Large library - Past participation "General appeal ... current areas of interest in the community, what has worked well in the past, things of historic interest in this area" - Tiny library / "What has had good attendance in the past" - Small library - Surveys "We usually use survey sheets at the front desk asking: 'What kind of programming are you interested in?'
-Small library / "I get many of my ideas from the program survey we have patrons fill out at the end of every existing program" - small library / "What patrons are asking for in the form of surveys" - Medium library
+Tiny library / "We respond quickly and intently from patron requests" Large library - Past participation "General appeal ... current areas of interest in the community, what has worked well in the past, things of historic interest in this area" - Tiny library / "What has had good attendance in the past" - small library - Surveys "We usually use survey sheets at the front desk asking: 'What kind of programming are you interested in?'
+Small library / "I get many of my ideas from the program survey we have patrons fill out at the end of every existing program" small library / "What patrons are asking for in the form of surveys" Medium library